-4.2 Results

-In this case study, we compare the result of the plan using intention estimation with the plan assuming all ships moving at constant velocity.
-This comparison is realized by setting different sog\threshold.
-When sog\threshold is set to 2 knots, the intention estimation is activated, and the risk will be analyzed based on the possible path a ship may take.
-When sog\threshold is set to infinity, the future position will be barely predicted with the constant velocity assumption.
+4.2 Results.
+In this case study, we compare the result of the path plan using intention estimation with the plan assuming all ships are moving at constant velocity.
+This comparison is realized by setting different sog_threshold.
+When sog_threshold is set to two knots, the intention estimation is activated, and the risk will be analyzed based on the possible path a ship may take.
+When sog_threshold is set to infinity, the future position will be barely predicted with the constant velocity assumption.

-The effect of different weights $\gamma$ of risk cost is also shown in the result of the case study.
+The effect of different weights γ of risk cost is also shown in the result of the case study.
 By setting different values, the level of risk tolerance can be modified to decide whether the own ship will take a shortcut with a higher risk of encounters.
-Since the roadmap construction depends on random sampling, we generate 10 roadmaps and test the performance of both planners on them.
+Since the roadmap construction depends on random sampling, we generate ten roadmaps and test the performance of both planners on them.
 The result of the case study is shown in Table 1, and the human performance is also listed in Table 1.
+The term steer in the table is the steer cost at each node along the path as defined in Eq.
+(12).